Shekoo93/MLR/README.md

 To train the classifiers:

 Run the Training_classifier.py.
-This saves the classifiers trained on each model (output1 to output10)
+This trains and saves the classifiers trained on each model (output1 to output10)

 To get the figures in the manuscript: